qnikst/haskell-distributed.github.com/source/overview.rst

 using whatever topology might be appropriate to the application.

-It is, of course, possible to create new Cloud Haskell nodes by using a Network Transport Backend such as `Network.Transport.TCP` directly.
+It is, of course, possible to create new Cloud Haskell nodes by using a Network Transport Backend such as :n-t:`Network.Transport.TCP.` directly.

-The Cloud Haskell interface and backend make use of the Transport interface provided by the `Network.Transport` module.
+The Cloud Haskell interface and backend make use of the Transport interface provided by the :n-t:`Network.Transport.` module.
-This also serves as an interface for the `Network.Transport.*` module, which provides a specific implementation for this transport, and may, for example, be based on some external library written in Haskell or C.
+This also serves as an interface for the ``Network.Transport.*`` module, which provides a specific implementation for this transport, and may, for example, be based on some external library written in Haskell or C.